jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 - [Parallel tests that require the tester to measure system resources while running various types of tests at the same time](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022)

 A lot of the automation in this repo is influenced by my [Robot-Framework-Lone-Tester-Strategies-RoboCon-2019](https://github.com/jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019), [Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019), and [Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022) workshops.
 More information about these RoboCon workshops can be found on [robocon.io](https://robocon.io/#workshops).
 In the future I plan to expand this toolkit into the following areas.
-- Create a `robotframework-truffle-remote-library.js` with similar features that are found in  `robotframework-hardhat-remote-library.js`.
+- Create a `robotframework-truffle-remote-library.js` with similar features that are found in  `robotframework-hardhat-remote-library.js`
-- Create more static analysis, security, and vulnerability scanning RPA automation integrated with popular tools in the Web3 and blockchain industry.
+- Create more static analysis, security, and vulnerability scanning RPA automation integrated with popular tools in the Web3 and blockchain industry
-- Create RPA and `robotframework-hardhat-remote-library.js` powered cross-chain bots utilizing [Infura](https://infura.io/), [hardhat toolkit](https://hardhat.org/), and [ethers.js](https://github.com/ethers-io/ethers.js/).
+- Create RPA and `robotframework-hardhat-remote-library.js` powered cross-chain bots utilizing [Infura](https://infura.io/), [hardhat toolkit](https://hardhat.org/), and [ethers.js](https://github.com/ethers-io/ethers.js/)
 - Attempt to create Robot Framework automation utilizing the [foundry toolkit](https://github.com/foundry-rs/foundry)
-- Create Metamask automation using [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary) and [robotframework-browser (a Playwright library)](https://github.com/MarketSquare/robotframework-browser).
+- Create Metamask automation using [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary) and [robotframework-browser (a Playwright library)](https://github.com/MarketSquare/robotframework-browser)
 - Create a Robot Framework Model-based Testing example utilizing similar concepts found in my [PaBot-Android-Device-Graphwalker-Examples.robot](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022/blob/main/Workshop-Examples/Tests/Workshop-Part-Two/PaBot-Android-Device-Graphwalker-Examples.robot#L23)
 - Play around with some Chaos Testing ideas for dApps